The 9 Best Storytelling Podcasts

 Short Cuts

-Short Cuts has earned a devoted following who call the show “triumphant,” “humbling,” and “something to be savored.”
+Short Cuts earned a devoted following who call the show “triumphant,” “humbling,” and “something to be savored.”
 These fans also leave comments about when and where they listen to Short Cuts: sitting at the window, watching the rain; lying in bed before drifting off; on a dark Sunday evening with a cup of tea.
-This is a show that inspires us to pause, even if only for a half-hour.
+This was a show that inspired us to pause, even if only for a half-hour.

 Heavyweight

 We recently wrote a list of the podcasts we wish would bring out new episodes.
 But despite being cancelled in late 2023, Heavyweight didn’t make it to that article.
 Why?
-We hope this storytelling podcast, regularly named one of the best shows of all time, will find a new home on another network.
-Cancelled or not, the Heavyweight archive is a trove of sentimental stories told with the care that can only come from an alum of This American Life; Jonathan Goldstein was once called “a therapist with a time machine,” and that description couldn’t be more fitting.
+This storytelling podcast, regularly named one of the best shows of all time, has found a new home on another network.
+While we wait for new episodes, the Heavyweight archive is a trove of sentimental stories told with the care that can only come from an alum of This American Life; Jonathan Goldstein was once called “a therapist with a time machine,” and that description couldn’t be more fitting.

 Every episode of Heavyweight starts the same way: a phone call.
 On the other end of the line is a person who wants the answer to a “what if” question, such as a missed chance or a lost love.
 Rather than wallowing in regret, Heavyweight revisits the past to discover what might have been.